 How to configure BGP for Azure VPN Gateway

 This article helps you enable BGP on cross-premises site-to-site (S2S) VPN connections and VNet-to-VNet connections using the Azure portal.
-This article helps you enable BGP on cross-premises site-to-site (S2S) VPN connections and VNet-to-VNet connections using Azure PowerShell.
-You can also create this configuration using the Azure portal or PowerShell steps.
+You can also create this configuration using the Azure CLI or PowerShell steps.

 BGP is the standard routing protocol commonly used in the Internet to exchange routing and reachability information between two or more networks.
 BGP enables the VPN gateways and your on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved.
 BGP can also enable transit routing among multiple networks by propagating routes a BGP gateway learns from one BGP peer to all other BGP peers.